sharonzhou/long_stable_diffusion/README.md

 OK, before you run it like that.
 - Install the requirements
 - Make sure you set your OpenAI API key, e.g. in terminal `export OPENAI_TOKEN=<your_token>`
-- Then, put your favorite story or article in a text file in `texts`
+- Then, put your favorite story or article in a `.txt` file in the `texts/` folder

 ### Files and folders
-`run_longsd.sh`: This is the main entry script into the program to parallelize across GPUs easily.
+- `run_longsd.sh`: This is the main entry script into the program to parallelize across GPUs easily.
-`longsd.py`: Where most of the magic happens: getting image prompts from GPT-3, making images from those prompts (using stable diffusion, multithreading), saving all those and also dumping those images and prompts to a docx file.
+- `longsd.py`: Where most of the magic happens: getting image prompts from GPT-3, making images from those prompts (using stable diffusion, multithreading), saving all those and also dumping those images and prompts to a docx file.
 This is what `run_longsd.sh` calls.
-`sd.py`: Just runs stable diffusion if you want to use it by itself (I do). `longsd.py` calls it.
+- `sd.py`: Just runs stable diffusion if you want to use it by itself (I do). `longsd.py` calls it.
-`dump_docx.py`: Just dumps image prompts and images into a single docx for a particular text.
+- `dump_docx.py`: Just dumps image prompts and images into a single docx for a particular text.
 Again, it's useful if you want to use it by itself on the saved images and prompts.
 I do, because I'm actually overwriting the file when multiprocessing and sometimes will just use this as a postprocessing step.
 Yes, you can join those and change that but I don't really care, since sometimes my GPUs misbehave and I'll need to rerun it anyways.

-`texts/`: Folder to put your texts in, as a `.txt` file.
+- `texts/`: Folder to put your texts in, as a `.txt` file.
-`image_prompts/`: Generated image prompts by GPT-3 based on your text.
+- `image_prompts/`: Generated image prompts by GPT-3 based on your text.
-`images`: Generated images by Stable Diffusion based on GPT-3's image prompts.
+- `images`: Generated images by Stable Diffusion based on GPT-3's image prompts.
-`docx/`: Microsoft Word document for a text with images and their prompts all in one.
+- `docx/`: Microsoft Word document for a text with images and their prompts all in one.

-`clean_lexica.py`: Preprocessing step for Stable Diffusion prompts from Lexica - clean up the prompts and put them into a single file.
+- `clean_lexica.py`: Preprocessing step for Stable Diffusion prompts from Lexica - clean up the prompts and put them into a single file.
-`effective_prompts_fs.txt`: Effective "prompt-English" to use for few-shot translation from English GPT-3 prompts to prompt-English (1884 tokens).
+- `effective_prompts_fs.txt`: Effective "prompt-English" to use for few-shot translation from English GPT-3 prompts to prompt-English (1884 tokens).

+#### Multi-processing Multi-GPU Note
+Multi-processing is optimized for 2 Titan RTXs, with 24GB RAM each.
+Changing the number of GPUs to parallelize on is a simple edit in `run_longsd.sh`: just copy the first line and change CUDA_VISIBLE_DEVICES to the appropriate GPU id.

+Changing the number of processes for each GPU is an argument that can be passed in through `run_longsd.sh` as `-n <num_processes_per_gpu>` for each run.
+This is an int used in `longsd.py`.
+I've found that my GPUs can handle 3, but are happier with 2.

 ### TODOs
 - [x] Pipeline of asking GPT3 for image prompts